5 February 2018 | 231 views

-Site preferences are globally available via $tfish_preference, an instance of the TfishPreference class set in tfish_header.php, which is included in every page.
+Site preferences are globally available via $tfPreference, an instance of the TfPreference class set in tfHeader.php, which is included in every page.
 To access a preference within a controller script you simply call:

-If you want to output a preference to display and need to conduct XSS escaping, use:
+If you want to output a preference to display and need an XSS-escaped version of the value, use: